waifu-motivator/waifu-motivator-plugin/README.md

   <img src="https://img.shields.io/badge/BUILT%20WITH-COFFEE-blue?style=for-the-badge">
 </p>

-<p align="center">An open-sourced Jetbrains IDE plugin that brings your <i>Waifu</i> in to help keep your motivation to complete during your coding challenges.</p>
+<p align="center">A collection of open-sourced Jetbrains IDE plugins that bring <i>Waifus</i> in to help keep your motivation to complete during your coding challenges.</p>

 **What is a Waifu?** 🤷